-Please contact us to learn more about our activites and visit our calendar for our upcoming events.
-We also invite you to read our latest newletter here...
+Please contact us to learn more about our activities and visit our calendar for upcoming events.

 Our 4th grade field studies program is a two-day field trip.
 One day is spent exploring our natural land habitats and the other is spent exploring the Peace River or Lemon Bay estuaries.
 This is a curriculum based program, with knowledgeable naturalist guides.

 2nd grade wading trips are available to public, private and home-schooled 2nd grade level classes.
-Teachers, chaperons and students explore our sea-grass beds and learn about the importance of this habitat.
-These programs are free to the class, thanks to our sponsors.
+Teachers, chaperones and students explore our sea-grass beds and learn about the importance of this habitat.
+These programs are free to the students, thanks to our sponsors.

-Lemon Bay Program volunteers monitor 17 locations within the Lemon Bay area; testing pH, temperature, salinity, dissolved oxygen and more.
-Attached are the most recent analysis results
+Lemon Bay Program volunteers monitor 16 locations within the Lemon Bay area; testing pH, temperature, salinity, dissolved oxygen and more.

 Adopt-A-Pond program is collaboration between Charlotte County Stormwater Department and Charlotte Harbor Environmental Center (CHEC).
-The program helps clean up Charlotte County Stormwater ponds through the use of volunteers.
+The program helps clean up Charlotte County Stormwater ponds with the help of volunteers.

 Anyone can adopt a pond; family, civic or non-profit organizations, schools, environmental groups, commercial or private enterprises.
 The group's only obligation is to provide clean-up for their adopted ponds at regularly scheduled times.
 In exchange for service, a sign will be posted near the pond to recognize the volunteers or organization.